Back to Work

 Scaling an SEO-Critical Web Platform at Aspen Dental

-Summary: Migrated a large, SEO-critical healthcare platform from Gatsby SSG to Next.js SSR and App Router.
-The work decoupled content publishing from deployments, improved release velocity, and stabilized performance and SEO for tens of thousands of pages.
+Aspen Dental runs a large, SEO-critical site of tens of thousands of pages.
+I migrated it from Gatsby SSG to Next.js SSR and the App Router — decoupling content publishing from deployments, improving release velocity, and stabilizing performance and SEO at scale.

 Context